mgoeppe/mutt-itip/README.md

 ```
 cat << EOF > $HOME/.config/mutt-itip
 mail: <your mail address>
+icsDir: <directory where the ics files of your local calendar reside>
 smtpAddr: <address of the smpt server to use, e.g. localhost:1025>
 smtpUser: <user to use for smtp auth>
 smtpPassCmd: <command printing password to use for smtp auth to stdout, e.g. pass youruser>